abainbridge/deadfrog-lib/README.md

 Deadfrog Lib is a collection of simple portable functions to create a window, get keyboard and mouse input and provide various 2D drawing primitives.
 It was created due to the frustration I found in just getting a simple interactive program up and running on a PC.
 The PC should be as easy to program as my ZX Spectrum was in 1982.

-It is a little like SDL, but smaller and with useful features like text rendering oddly missing from SDL.

 ## Functions include

 * Window creation.